What Is JWH 018 Most Commonly Called?

 2. Moon Dust: A Deceptively Cosmic Moniker

-3. Jooch: The Underground Favorite
+3. Jooch: The Underground Favourite

 Less mainstream but equally potent, Jooch emerged as a nickname in online forums and illicit markets.
 According to the Urban Thesaurus, this term reflects the drug’s association with “research chemicals” and its appeal to users seeking a cheap, legal(ish) high.